 With image marketing, there are infographics.
 These are fun and visual charts, graphs, pictures or illustrations, much like the one here that we created.

-For those of you who don’t like the idea of writing long in depth articles (like this one), then you might want to consider doing podcasts.
+For those of you who don’t like the idea of writing long in depth articles (like this one), then you might want to consider doing podcasts and webinars.

-If you’re a good speaker/interviewer, then this will be a great way for you to share information with your target audience if they like to listen to podcasts.
+If you’re a good speaker/interviewer, then this will be a great way for you to share information with your target audience if they like to listen to podcasts or watch a series of webinars.

 A case study is an in depth look at an action that achieved measurable success.
 So if you write a case study that pertains to your business, then that’s a great way to build trust with your audience.